 Figure 7.
-3D model of the customized device as closure system for the skull base defect.
+3D model of the customised device as a closure system for the skull base defect.

-Initially starting from the shape and size of the defect, the geometry of the closure device was properly designed to be fitted in the cavity in order to prevent CSF leakage.
+Initially starting from the shape and size of the defect, the geometry of the closure device was appropriately designed to be fitted in the cavity to prevent CSF leakage.